Vertebral Fractures Treatment Specialist in Leesburg, Lansdowne, and Stone Springs VA

 If you have sustained a spinal injury and are exhibiting symptoms related to a vertebral fracture, come to The Orthopedic Group today.
-Our kind and compassionate professionals are experienced in treating vertebral fractures and can help you recover from your injury with expert care.
-Call us today or schedule an appointment online.
+Our kind and compassionate orthopedic surgeons are experienced in treating vertebral fractures and can help you recover from your injury with expert care.
+Contact us today or schedule an appointment online.
 We have convenient locations to serve you in Leesburg VA, Lansdowne VA, and Stone Springs VA.

 Spinal fractures may occur due to a variety of factors, the most common being trauma such as automobile accidents, falls, or high-impact sports.
 Other causes include conditions that weaken the bones, including osteoporosis.
 Causes of vertebral fractures include: